thepipster/s3-orm/README.md

-# The ORM for AWS S3!
+# Stash, the ORM for AWS S3!

 This is a simple object relation model (ORM) that uses S3 as it's storage engine.
 So why the heck would you want that?
 End of the day, you should probably use a database.
 But....
 S3 is just a giant key-value store, which means this is possible.
 So why not?